The Rise of Project Sunstone

 Can ordinary people fight back against systems designed to control them?

-The characters in Dark Democracy are not heroes in the traditional sense.
+The characters in Project Sunstone are not heroes in the traditional sense.
 They are flawed, conflicted, and often overwhelmed by the scale of the conspiracy they uncover.
 Lucy, Robert, Tormund, and Willa each represent different facets of resistance—idealism, pragmatism, skepticism, and defiance—and their journey is as much about personal redemption as it is about saving their country from a silent coup.

 Setting and Themes